 Our games room has a good stock of board games and puzzles to keep the whole family entertained as well as more energetic persuits such as pool, table tennis and table football, not to mention our heated indoor pool.

 You can book each cottage individually or (if available) all of the cottages and enjoy a sumptuous banquet in the conservatory which can seat up to 26 (maximum cottage capacity is 22).
-Book all four cottages for Christmas week and receive a discount on your stay (talk to Katie for more information).
+Book all four cottages for Christmas or New Year week and receive Apple Cottage free (a saving of around 12%.

 The conservatory also sports a beautiful tree and decorations, a gorgeous place to gather and enjoy the warmth of the log burner.